Sid672/Rangoli/README.md

 ---
 # Rangoli

 ![](https://github.com/Sid672/Rangoli/blob/main/rangoli.PNG?raw=true)

 [Demo Link](https://repl.it/@Siddharthsing13/rangoli#main.py)

 # Let's start
 Let me introduce " repl. it " to you, its an online platform that runs code in all languages.
 It's a friendly platform to test and show code.
-Now, create a new Python project on [repl.it](https://repl.it/languages/python3).
-For example in demo video.
+Now, create a new python project on [repl.it](https://repl.it/languages/python3).
+You can also follow steps in demo video to create repl.

 ![](https://github.com/Sid672/Rangoli/blob/main/rangolidemo.mp4)